ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/159_Dataset_handling.md

 # Dataset handling

-The following functions can be used for downloading and parsing data from various sources, and storing it in binary datasets.
-A dataset is a list of records, normally in time descending order.
-Any record begins with an 8-byte timestamp field that can also hold other 8-byte data in special cases.
+A dataset is an ordered list of records, normally in time descending order.
+Each record consist of multiple binary data fields.
+The first field is normally an 8-byte timestamp in DATE format.
+It can also hold other 8-byte data when timestamps are not needed.
 The subsequent fields have a size of 4 bytes and can contain floats, ints, or strings.
 The size of a record in bytes is therefore **4+fields\*4**.
-The total number of records must not exceed the **[int](aarray.md)** range.
+The total number of records in a dataset must not exceed **2147483647**, which is the positive **[int](aarray.md)** range.
   Datasets can store option chains, order books, asset names, reports, earnings, interest rates, or any other data organized in rows and columns.
 Text strings can have any size and can occupy several adjacent fields.
 A dataset can be saved, loaded, imported or exported, searched, sorted, merged, split, resized, or used as indicator in backtests.
 The **.t1**, **.t2**, **.t6**, and **.t8** historical data files are in fact datasets with 1, 2, 6, or 8 data fields plus 1 timestamp field.
+  Any dataset is identified by its handle, which is a number from 1..1000.
+Thus, you cannot use more than 1000 datasets in your script.

 The following functions are used to create or load a dataset:

 ## dataNew (int Handle, int Records, int Fields): void\*

-Deletes the given dataset (if any), frees the memory, and creates a new dataset with the given number of **Records** and **Fields**.
-If they are **0**, the dataset is deleted, but no new dataset is created.
+Deletes the dataset with the given **Handle**, frees the memory, and creates a new dataset with the given number of **Records** and **Fields**.
+If both are **0**, the dataset is deleted, but no new dataset is created.
 Returns a pointer to the begin of the first record, or **0** when no new dataset was created.

 ## dataLoad (int Handle, string Filename, int Fields): int